 According to the California Department of Fair Employment and Housing's (DFEH) regulations implementing FEHA, a "religious credo" protected under civil rights law includes:

 Any recognized religion, as well as any other beliefs, observances, or practices that an individual honestly holds and that have a place of importance in his or her life that is comparable to that of traditionally recognized faiths

 Includes religious attire and grooming traditions, as well as all aspects of religious belief, observation, and practice

-Under the FEHA, any employment action taken against a job applicant or employee because of that person's religious views or practices, or lack thereof, is illegal discrimination.
+Under the FEHA, any employment action taken against a job applicant or employee because of that person's religious views or practices is illegal discrimination.
 Here are several examples:

 Refusing to recruit someone because of their religious beliefs, including whether the person is religious or not

 When determining which employees to promote or how much to pay them, an employee's religious opinion is considered a factor or criteria